michaelmoshui/fasdafssdfa/WildSafe_README.md

-# WildSafe - Wildfire Tracker and Emergency Support
+# FireLink - Wildfire Tracker and Emergency Support

 ## Overview
-WildSafe is an iOS application designed to assist users during wildfire emergencies.
-Built using **Swift**, **SwiftUI**, and developed with **Xcode**, this app incorporates GPS functionality to track required items and provide real-time information for critical situations.
+FireLink is an iOS application designed to assist users during wildfire emergencies.
+Built using **Swift**, **SwiftUI**, and developed with **Xcode**, this app incorporates GPS functionality to track required items and provide real-time status update for critical situations.
 It aims to simplify reporting incidents and coordinating resources with minimal user effort.

 ---

 ## How It Works
-1. **Launch the App**: Open WildSafe during an emergency situation.
+1. **Launch the App**: Open FireLink during an emergency situation.
 2. **Report an Incident**: Click the respective button for the type of incident or resource you need or can provide.
 3. **View and Share Resources**: Check the dynamic list to locate others who need or provide resources nearby.
 4. **Respond Effectively**: Use the app to coordinate help without needing extensive input or communication.